rationalagents/gemstateio-groups/README.md

 ## Contributing

 To spread knowledge about a group or update a group's information please submit a pull request against [groups.csv](https://github.com/waded/gemstateio-groups/blob/master/groups.csv).
-See [groups-schema.json](https://github.com/waded/gemstateio-groups/blob/master/groups-schema.json) if you're confused about the schema.
+See [groups-schema.json](https://github.com/waded/gemstateio-groups/blob/master/groups-schema.json) for help with the schema.

 Groups listed here: